Area of investment and support

 Partners involved:

-Economic and Social Research Council (ESRC), Innovate UK, Arts and Humanities Research Council (AHRC), Engineering and Physical Sciences Research Council (EPSRC)
+Economic and Social Research Council (ESRC), Innovate UK, Arts and Humanities Research Council (AHRC), Engineering and Physical Sciences Research Council (EPSRC) and European Commission

 The scope and what we're doing

-The Circular Urban Economies Transition Pathway (CUE TP)
+Circular Urban Economies (CUE) Transition Pathway

 This helps reduce waste and environmental impact, promoting a healthier and more sustainable urban environment.

-The Positive Energy Districts Transition Pathway (PED TP)
+Positive Energy Districts (PED) Transition Pathway

-Read more about DUT’s Transition Pathways.
+Read more about DUT’s transition pathways.

 Why we're doing it

 City administrations tell us that integrated planning is crucial for sustainable urban development.
-This implies a need to connect different areas of knowledge and practice, and address conflicts between different strategies, policies, and interests.
+This implies a need to connect different areas of knowledge and practice, and address conflicts between different strategies, policies and interests.

 DUT launches annual funding opportunities for transformative research and innovation projects that support different perspectives, approaches and processes.
+UKRI may not join all annual funding opportunities, but we will update this page to indicate our involvement in upcoming funding opportunities.

 DUT projects are required to encourage collaboration across sectors and between different types of actors (such as researchers, policymakers, businesses, and non-profits) involved in urban transitions.